iFirebrand/iFirebrand/README.md

 - No longer coding professionally.
-Just to relax, learn, probe.
+I'm a recreational dev.
 - Now with ConsenSys.
-Treum.
-- Recently launched EulerBeats NFT.
-Latest #IWANBIGDROP on SeeThisNft.com
+- Co-launched EulerBeats NFT.
 - I’m into NFTs and metaverse.
 - 📫 DMs open on Twitter @iFirebrand